 "I dunno.
 Hold on, let me see."

 Ninten takes a furtive glance around as he opens the envelope, and tries not to sigh as he unfolds the letter; Claus has come to stand on the other side of Lucas, this time staring at Ness' arm as if the scrutiny would move it away from his brother.
+The mere fact that Ness' arm is anywhere in contact with Lucas seems to be driving him silently crazy.
 Shrugging matters off again, the telepath looks down at the letter - concise as always, lacking everything but two lines of text and an oversized signature.
 "Ah… another delay," he says.
 "No date this time…"

 "Again?
 Isn't that odd?"